Blueburger/Blueburger/README.md

 - 👋 Hi, I’m @Blueburger
 - 👀 I’m interested in: letters
 - 🌱 I’m currently learning: terrible news that the city of Troy is no more, apparently it was besieged a couple thousand years ago :(
-- 💞️ I’m looking to collaborate on: Overwatch
+- 💞️ I’m looking to collaborate on: Overwatch, 1 not 2
 - 📫 How to reach me: yell my name really loud
 <!---
 Blueburger/Blueburger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.